Eolu/ipipe/README.md

+# WARNING

+This library is currently unstable and simpply does not achieve reliable cross-platofrm functionality yet.
+While it works in some specific cases, there are simply too many exceptions to call this anywhere close to production-ready.

 # ipipe - A cross-platform named-pipe library for Rust

 This library allows the creation of platform-independant named pipes.
 Standard Read/Write traits are implemented.
 APIs and performance will be improved in future versions.
 Issues and PRs welcome.